History of the Konsumzentrale:

 The imposing building complex at the Konsumzentrale is reminiscent of a huge ocean liner: strict lines, arched windows and a flat roof resembling a ship's bridge.
 The stairways also have a maritime character thanks to the green tiles and a handrail designed to look like a ship's railing.

-MIB Konsumzentrale Leipzig GmbH has taken out a lease on the site of the Konsumzentrale.
-The monument will undergo a gentle transition into the new world of work over the next few years.
-The development and revitalisation of the entire Konsumzentrale complex will breathe new life into the site and improve the quality and length of stay for tenants and visitors alike, as well as raising its profile.
-The commercial structure of the floors above ground will be maintained in all six parts of the building, unused rental space will be reactivated and current storage spaces transferred to the lower floors.
+MIB Konsumzentrale Leipzig GmbH has secured a lease for the Konsumzentrale site.
+The monument will undergo a gradual transformation into the new world of work over the next few years.
+The development and revitalisation of the entire Konsumzentrale complex will breathe new life into the site, enhancing the quality and duration of stays for both tenants and visitors, and elevating its profile.
+The commercial structure of the floors above ground will be maintained in all six parts of the building.
+Unused rental space will be reactivated, and current storage spaces will be transferred to the lower floors.

-As part of the new overall concept, what is currently the inner courtyard will become the seventh part of the building and be converted into a relaxation room.
-New parking areas will be allocated when the design plans for the courtyard are drawn up.
-In addition to outdoor furniture such as benches, bicycle stands and lanterns, the plans also include trees and plants.
-Development on the south side along the road “An der Konsumzentrale” is expected to take the form of a distinctive entrance or passage serving as a gateway to the inside of the complex.
-It may also be possible to redesign or newly design the present entrances for pedestrians and cars as distinctive gateways into the complex on the other side from the Industriestrasse.
+As part of the new overall concept, the current inner courtyard will become the seventh part of the building, transformed into a relaxation area.
+New parking areas will be designated when the design plans for the courtyard are finalised.
+In addition to outdoor furniture such as benches, bicycle stands, and lanterns, the plans also include the addition of trees and plants.
+Development on the south side along the road 'An der Konsumzentrale' is expected to take the form of a distinctive entrance or passage, acting as a gateway to the inside of the complex.
+There is also potential to redesign or create new entrances for pedestrians and cars as distinctive gateways into the complex on the other side from the Industriestrasse.

-2nd floor rental offices, new head offices and multistorey warehousing
+2nd floor rental offices, new head offices and multistorey warehouse

 Construction begins in the old warehouse